- Texas Holdem Strategy For Dummies

 Therefore, when you raise, your opponents won’t know whether you have A-A, A-K, or 7-6, which makes you super tough to play against.
 Tight and aggressive often wins the game (although it also depends on the opponents’ type at the table, which we explain in the mental strategies)

 You should use a consistent size in order to give away as little information about what you might have as possible.
 A raise size anywhere between 2.5 times and 4 times the size of the big blind is said to be good when you have a hand worth playing.

 Post Flop Skills: Pot Odds, Card Equity & EV (Expected Value)

-Watch the below video which concisely explains about Pot Odds Probability & Equity related to Poker EV as the parameter enabling you to make decision on your action;
+Watch the below video which concisely explains about Pot Odds Probability & Equity related to Poker EV as the parameter enabling you to make a decision on your action;